Apply for grant funding to co-ordinate school-led equality and diversity projects in your region.

 - collecting and collating financial and performance information including progress against KPIs

-- reporting to the Department for Education on all aspects of the programme, for example performance against KPIs, providing financial returns.
+- reporting on all aspects of the programme, for example performance against KPIs, providing financial returns.
 Lead schools will be asked to report in writing once per term outlining the progress of all projects

-- undertaking evaluation activities as requested by the Department for Education including issuing participant surveys to participants and collecting teacher reference numbers (TRNs)
+- undertaking evaluation activities as requested by the department including issuing participant surveys to participants and collecting teacher reference numbers (TRNs)

-- participating fully in any external evaluation commissioned by the Department for Education
+- participating fully in any external evaluation commissioned by the department

-- providing case studies as requested by the Department for Education
+- providing case studies as requested by the department

 Lead schools will be expected to demonstrate a school contribution of 25% of the overall cost in the form of in-kind costs for good or services that are provided free of charge or that will not be paid for out of grant funding.
 For example, a bid of £100,000, should demonstrate an additional £25,000 worth of school or in-kind contributions.